Undergraduate Students | Academic Integrity

 1. inappropriate sanction;

-2. If the dean concludes that procedural defects occurred or new evidence is available, either or both of which is sufficiently substantial to have affected the outcome of the hearing, the dean will order a new hearing.
+2. If the dean concludes that procedural error occurred or new evidence is available, either or both of which is sufficiently substantial to have affected the outcome of the hearing, the dean will order a new hearing.
 The dean shall appoint a new hearing officer.

 3. If the dean concludes the sanction was inappropriate, the dean will impose the appropriate sanction.